mrlegowatch/GarageStorageSwift/Documentation/GettingStarted.md

 ```swift
 extension Address: Codable { }
 ```
-In order to *park* this as a root type, have it conform to either the `Hashable`, or  `Mappable` protocol.
-Since this is a simple type, `Hashable` is the way to go:
+In order to *park* this object, it must conform to either the `Hashable` or `Mappable` protocol.
+Since this is a simple type that will be embedded in another type, `Hashable` is the way to go:
 ```swift
 extension Address: Hashable { }
 ```